Views:

 If you are a taught postgraduate student, your degree will be a weighted average calculated from your 180 taught credits.
 The degree classification boundaries are:

-• Pass - passed all units
+• Pass - passed all modules

 • Merit - at least 60%